Playing Cards (film): Synopsis

 It is afternoon in a French garden.
 Three men are sitting at a table, two of them playing cards while the third smokes and reads a newspaper.
-The man who is not playing cards calls over a young girl and has her fetch a woman with a bottle of wine.
+The man who is not playing cards calls over a young girl and has her fetch a woman with a bottle of beer.
 He proceeds to pour glasses for himself and his friends.
-After drinking the wine, the man reads a story out of the newspaper, and his friends laugh.
+After drinking the beer, the man reads a story out of the newspaper, and his friends laugh.

 Survival

 The film, long presumed lost, was rediscovered after 1981 and included on a home video release in 2008.